ARM-software/CMSIS_5/CMSIS/DSP/PythonWrapper_README.md

 Synchronous Data Flow examples are available in the [SDF](https://github.com/ARM-software/CMSIS_5/tree/develop/CMSIS/DSP/SDFTools) folder of [CMSIS-DSP](https://github.com/ARM-software/CMSIS_5/tree/develop/CMSIS/DSP) .

+You can also install and run it from [Google colab](https://colab.research.google.com/):

+This [link](https://colab.research.google.com/github/ARM-software/CMSIS_5/blob/develop/CMSIS/DSP/PythonWrapper/examples/cmsisdsp_tests.ipynb) will open a Jupyter notebook in [Google colab](https://colab.research.google.com/) for testing.

+The notebook is from the [examples](https://github.com/ARM-software/CMSIS_5/tree/develop/CMSIS/DSP/PythonWrapper/examples) in the CMSIS-DSP GitHub repository.

 ### Building

 It it is not working (because it is not possible for us to test all configurations), you can then try to build and install the wrapper manually.